yogikortisa/markdown-cv/index.md

 `2013-present`
 **Cybersecurity Educator**, *edu.hackerotodidak.com, superprof.co.id, private*

-Provide a private online courses about IT security and practical ethical hacking on various platform like edu.hackerotodidak.com and superprof.co.id.
-Keynote speaker about IT security at Local Police Department, State Polytechnic of Batam, IT communities, Vocational High Schools, etc.
+Provide private online courses about IT security and practical ethical hacking on various platform like edu.hackerotodidak.com and superprof.co.id.
+Keynote speaker about IT security at national event, IT community, local police department, State Polytechnic of Batam, Vocational High Schools, and more.

-`2021-present`
-**Web Security Researcher**, *hackerone.com, other VDPs*

-Web security research on various Vulnerability Disclosure Program (VDP) and platform such as hackerone.com.
-I found security vulnerabilities and recognized by Cisco, Salesforce, PUPG, ABB, MTN Group, Government Sites, and more.

 `2017-2019`
 **Full-stack Developer & Lead Software Engineer**, *PT Indonesia Villajaya*